zwave-js/node-zwave-js/packages/core/api.md

     transmitOptions?: TransmitOptions;
 };

-// Warning: (ae-missing-release-tag) "SendCommandReturnType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SendCommandReturnType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type SendCommandReturnType<TResponse extends ICommandClass | undefined> = undefined extends TResponse ?
 SupervisionResult | undefined : TResponse | undefined;

-// Warning: (ae-missing-release-tag) "SendCommandSecurityS2Options" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SendCommandSecurityS2Options" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type SendCommandSecurityS2Options = {